payamparvizi/adaptive_optics_gym/README.md

 https://pytorch.org/get-started/locally/
 ```

-Previous versions of PyTorch can be found in link below:
+Previous versions of PyTorch can be found in the link below:
 ```
 https://pytorch.org/get-started/previous-versions/
 ```